-1. Students must receive a grade of "B" or better in all courses.
-Students receiving a grade of "C" in a course must meet with their faculty advisor to request permission to repeat the course.
+- 1. Students must receive a grade of "B" or better in all courses.
+Students receiving a grade of "C" in a course must meet with their faculty advisor or department chair to request permission to repeat the course.
 Only one course may be repeated.
-Students receiving a grade of "D" or lower are subject to dismissal and must meet with the CED Chairperson before taking further classes.

-2. The grading standard for admission to advanced Counselor Education courses (courses that have a prerequisite) is a minimum of "B" or better.
+Students receiving a grade of "D" or lower are subject to dismissal and must meet with the CED Chairperson before taking further classes. - 2.
+The grading standard for admission to advanced Counselor Education courses (courses that have a prerequisite) is a minimum of "B" or better unless otherwise stated in the student's admission letter.